Features

 Photo by Tranmautritam on Pexels

-The feature is called Background Sounds.
-It is designed to mask unwanted environmental noise to help you focus, stay calm, or rest.
-The audio is continuous and loops perfectly, and the best part is that it can play underneath other audio.
-This means you can listen to a podcast or music while a gentle rainstorm plays in the background.
+This feature is called Background Sounds.
+It is designed to mask unwanted environmental noise to help you focus or rest.
+The audio is continuous, loops seamlessly, and—here is the best part—it can mix in with other audio.
+This means you can listen to a podcast or music while having a soothing stream or rain sound playing underneath it.

 • Ocean